 Tree-of-Thoughts: 74% vs 4% Success Rate

-The foundational research behind ReasonKit's 18.5x reasoning improvement
+The foundational research that inspired ReasonKit's structured reasoning protocols

 Paper Title